DonkeyShot21/continual-bib/README.md

 [web:imagenet]: http://www.image-net.org/download-images
 [web:cub]: http://www.vision.caltech.edu/visipedia/CUB-200-2011.html

-\* on average, though images are usually downscaled to 256x256
+\* images are usually resized to 256x256

 ## <a name="template"></a>Template
 Each entry should be formatted as below: